How to Create Digital Signatures for Remote Work

 Other platforms that offer various forms of electronic signature services are HelloSign, Docsketch and SignNow.

 You can also go it alone if you want.
 Depending on the type of document, you might be able to draw your signature with your mouse.
-Some text and portable document applications also allow you to insert a picture of your hand signature in the correct place on in a document.
+Some text and portable document applications also allow you to insert a picture of your hand signature in the correct place in a document.

 Parting Shots